attia-mahmoud/h2/tests/http2_testcases.md

 **Section 6.5.2 (Defined Settings):**
     - **SETTINGS_ENABLE_PUSH (0x02):**
         74. "A server MUST NOT send a PUSH_PROMISE frame if it receives the SETTINGS_ENABLE_PUSH (0x02) parameter set to a value of 0.
 A client that has both set this parameter to 0 and had it acknowledged MUST treat the receipt of a PUSH_PROMISE frame as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
-        76. "The initial value of SETTINGS_ENABLE_PUSH is 1.Any value other than 0 or 1 MUST be treated as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
+        76. "The initial value of SETTINGS_ENABLE_PUSH is 1.
+Any value other than 0 or 1 MUST be treated as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
         77. "A server MUST NOT explicitly set this value (SETTINGS_ENABLE_PUSH) to 1.
-A server MAY choose to omit this setting (SETTINGS_ENABLE_PUSH) when it sends a SETTINGS frame, but if a server does include a value, it MUST be 0."
-        79. "A client MUST treat receipt of a SETTINGS frame with SETTINGS_ENABLE_PUSH set to 1 as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
+A server MAY choose to omit this setting (SETTINGS_ENABLE_PUSH) when it sends a SETTINGS frame, but if a server does include a value, it MUST be 0.
+A client MUST treat receipt of a SETTINGS frame with SETTINGS_ENABLE_PUSH set to 1 as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
     - **SETTINGS_INITIAL_WINDOW_SIZE (0x04):**
-        80. "Values above the maximum flow-control window size of 231-1 MUST be treated as a connection error (Section 5.4.1) of type FLOW_CONTROL_ERROR."
+        80. "Values above the maximum flow-control window size of 2^31-1 MUST be treated as a connection error (Section 5.4.1) of type FLOW_CONTROL_ERROR."
     - **SETTINGS_MAX_FRAME_SIZE (0x05):**
         81. "The initial value is 214 (16,384) octets.
-The value advertised by an endpoint MUST be between this initial value and the maximum allowed frame size (224-1 or 16,777,215 octets), inclusive."
-        82. "Values outside this range MUST be treated as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
+The value advertised by an endpoint MUST be between this initial value and the maximum allowed frame size (2^24-1 or 16,777,215 octets), inclusive.Values outside this range MUST be treated as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
     83. "An endpoint that receives a SETTINGS frame with any unknown or unsupported identifier MUST ignore that setting."

 **Section 6.5.3 (Settings Synchronization):**